-Susan has long been associated with, and consulted for, Boston's historic walking tours, including the Boston Women’s Herritage Trail, Boston HarborWalk, the Freedom Trail, the Black Heritage Trail, the National Park Service, and Boston By Foot.
+Susan has long been associated with and consulted for Boston's historic walking tours, including the Boston Women’s Herritage Trail, Boston HarborWalk, the Freedom Trail, the Black Heritage Trail, the National Park Service, and Boston By Foot.
 She has researched, written, and delivered walking tours or PowerPoint lectures for a variety of individuals and organizations, including the Omni Parker House, ArtWeek Boston, The Boston Literary Cultural District, Tufts University, Brandeis University, the Old South Meeting House, Forest Hills Educational Trust, Lahey Health, Primary Source, and RoadScholar.
-A longtime member of the Massachusetts Historical Society and the Boston Athenaeum, she is also an ambassador for historic Forest Hills Cemetery, and a board member, advisor, and/or regular contributor to the Boston Women's Heritage Trail and the Old South Association.
-She recently headed a team of researchers, visual artists, and designers developing The Maritime Museum at Battery Wharf and accompanying Harbor Walk Signage in Boston's North End.
+A longtime member of the Massachusetts Historical Society, she headed a team of researchers, visual artists, and designers to develop The Maritime Museum at Battery Wharf and accompanying Harbor Walk Signage in Boston's North End.

 With her broad array of contemporary and historic images, and a slew of wonderful stories, Susan has become a popular speaker in area lecture halls, libraries, historic sites, and classrooms.
 She has also won accolades for her animated and informative slide lectures on cultural and historic topics, which are featured on the WGBH Forum Network.
 Watch "The Fife is Right" video from WGBH